Skip to main content

 Is Instagram or Facebook better for small business marketing?

 It depends on your audience.
 Instagram skews younger (18-44) and is stronger for visual products and services.
-Facebook reaches an older demographic and is better for community building through Groups and local marketplace features.
-Many small businesses benefit from being on both since Meta's tools let you cross-post between them.
-For a broader comparison of which platforms work best for which business types, check out our guide on the best social media tools for small business.
+Facebook reaches an older demographic and is better for community building through Groups and Marketplace.
+Many small businesses run both, since Meta's tools let you cross-post between them.
+For a wider comparison of which platforms suit which businesses, see our guide on the best social media tools for small business.

-How much time should I spend on Instagram marketing each week?
+How much time should I spend on Instagram each week?

-For most small businesses, 3-5 hours per week is enough to maintain a strong presence if you batch your work efficiently.
-That breaks down to roughly 90 minutes for content creation, 30-45 minutes for scheduling, and 15-20 minutes per day for engagement (responding to comments and DMs).
-The key is batching instead of doing it piecemeal throughout the day, which takes longer due to context switching.
-Scheduling tools like Sydium cut the daily time investment significantly.
+For most small businesses, 3-5 hours a week maintains a strong presence if you batch.
+That's roughly 90 minutes for content, 30-45 minutes for scheduling, and 15-20 minutes a day for engagement.
+Doing it piecemeal throughout the day takes longer because of context switching.

 Related free tools